jkstill/sqlrun/README.md

 - add --display-output flag for SELECT
 - add --tx-frequency to control rate of commit or rollback
 - add option to retrieve trace files automatically
+- pre and post SQL - statements to run once before and after the tests

 </pre>